Tulsa Golden Hurricane: Basketball

 The Tulsa Golden Hurricane basketball program has had a history of success, including NIT championships in 1981 and 2001, an Elite Eight appearance in 2000, three Sweet Sixteen appearances, and 14 trips to the Big Dance.
 The Golden Hurricane have a long-standing basketball rivalry with Oral Roberts Golden Eagles.
 The two teams have exchanged a traveling trophy, the Mayor's Cup.
-Tulsa is also known for developing many coaches who have gone on to great success in the NCAA, including current Texas Tech men's basketball coach Tubby Smith, who won a national championship while he coached at the University of Kentucky, Kansas' Bill Self, and one of Arkansas' most notable former coaches, Nolan Richardson, who is the only head coach to win the NJCAA tournament (with Western Texas Junior College), the NIT (with Tulsa), and the NCAA tournament (with Arkansas).
-The current men's basketball head coach is Frank Haith.
+Tulsa is also known for developing many coaches who have gone on to great success in the NCAA, including former High Point coach Tubby Smith, who won a national championship while he coached at the University of Kentucky, Kansas' Bill Self, and one of Arkansas' most notable former coaches, Nolan Richardson, who is the only head coach to win the NJCAA tournament (with Western Texas Junior College), the NIT (with Tulsa), and the NCAA tournament (with Arkansas).
+The current men's basketball head coach is Eric Konkol.

 In 2006, the Tulsa women's basketball team earned its first appearance in the NCAA tournament by winning Conference USA's regular-season and tournament championships.
 The Golden Hurricane's accomplishment came after back-to-back 19-win seasons and WNIT appearances in 2004 and 2005.
 Tulsa also appeared in the 2002 WNIT, making it to the second round.